lbryio/lbry.com/content/news/190-october-community-update.md

 ### Roadmap Check-in {#roadmap}
 We’ve got a few small updates on on our [roadmap](https://lbry.io/roadmap) before the team revamps a new one for late 2018/2019.
 In October, the [lbry.tech](https://lbry.tech) technical resource website went live as part of Hacktoberfest, so this delayed Q2 item has been marked complete.
 With the official release of the 0.30 LBRY protocol completed, the new wallet client is now marked as complete (it will be included in the next app in early November).
 YouTube sync automation has also been completed as we are now syncing new and existing channels that come in through the [Sync Partner Program](https://lbry.io/youtube).
 The last step, outside of the actual sync process, is to support sending this synced content to the creators’ wallets, which was added to the roadmap under “YouTube Sync Channel Transfer” and to be completed in Q4.
 Stayed tuned for the next update for the 2019 roadmap revamp!

-### Youtube Sync Updates {#youtube-updates}
+### YouTube Sync Updates {#YouTube-updates}
 In October, we finally caught up with the YouTube sync queue.
-Over 300K videos have been published through the program!
+Over 300K videos have been published through the [program](https://lbry.io/youtube)!
 The system automatically syncs new channels and keeps previously synced channels up to date with new content posted on YouTube.
 Within 24 hours of publishing to youtube, a content creator’s video will be synced on LBRY as well.

 There are two large next steps for this program.
 First, we need to update all creators’ videos with published timestamps in order to match what’s on YouTube.
 This will happen once the LBRY protocol is updated to support this new datapoint (within the next couple months).
 Second, we need to develop an easy process by which YouTubers will claim their channel and content through the LBRY app, and have it appear in their wallet/My Publishes area so they have full control to edit/delete or post new content exclusively to LBRY.
 The sync will continue even after sending over this content.